squinkylabs/SquinkyVCV/docs/sfz-player.md

 Just using the free instruments listed above will give you a lot of useful and good sounding instruments.
 But there are an enormous number of them out there if you are willing to do a little web searching.

-With just the two Versilian collections you will have huge number of sampled instruments.
+With just one orchestral collection you will have huge number of sampled instruments.

 ## Plays a subset of SFZ